sonieez/JavaScript/README.md

 ```
 ✔️Use `const` by default.

-✔️Use `let` if you have to change a virable later
+✔️Use `let` if you have to change a variable later.

 <hr>
 Variable name restrictions: